Erlanger Logo

 Current retirees: If you are currently receiving a monthly distribution payment from the Plan, there will be no change to your benefit or payment schedule and no action is required on your part.

-Actively working employees: You can choose to defer your election to a later date.
-You may also sign up for your free session with a financial adviser from SageView to discuss your options with respect to your benefit in the Plan.
+Actively working employees and terminated former employees: You can sign up for a free, one-on-one session with a financial adviser from SageView to discuss your specific pension benefit and election options.

 No, the method that you receive your monthly payment will not change.
 There will be no change to your benefit or payment schedule, and you will continue to receive your monthly payments as usual.
 No action is required on your part.